Justin Holl

 Talent Analysis

 Holl combines a projectable 6'2 frame with excellent skating ability.
-He is a strong puck-mover on the blue line with great vision and passing ability.
-His defensive-zone play has improved over the course of his first two college seasons as he has logged significant minutes in a checking role.
-Although he is still filling out and not overly-physical, he instead relies on positioning and quick reads to make plays in his own zone.
+He is a strong puck-mover on the blue line with vision and passing ability.
+His defensive-zone play improved over the course of his college career and Holl also played forward while at Minnesota.
+He is not overly-physical despite his size. and relies on positioning and quick reads to make plays in his own zone.

 Future